CAPITAL SENTENCING GUIDE

 Reported Ring Harmless Error Cases: Only those Ring cases reviewed for harmless error in which at least one aggravator was found to be harmless beyond a reasonable doubt are reported in the Guide.
 The facts and legal analyses used in these opinions can be relied upon, even if the ultimate decision of the Supreme Court was to remand the case for re-sentencing before a jury.
 The fact that an aggravator was found not to be harmless beyond a reasonable doubt does not imply that the evidence was, or later will be found to be insufficient to support the aggravator, and should not be relied upon as such.

 Contact Information for Judges: The Judicial Assistance Program is a statewide program and the Capital Case Staff Attorneys are available to assist judges in any of the fifteen (15) Arizona counties.
-Judges requesting assistance in a capital case can contact one of the Capital Case Staff Attorneys listed below:
+Judges requesting assistance in a capital case can contact the Capital Case Staff Attorney listed below:

 The Capital Case Staff Attorneys do not respond to non-judicial communications due to ethical rules.
-For general information about the program, contact the Deputy Court Administrator:
+For general information about the program, please contact the General Counsel, Judicial Branch in Maricopa County: